Find Affordable College Courses

 Read full report on Social Work at Minnesota State University - Moorhead

-Nebraska Wesleyan University ranked #8 on this year’s Best Social Work Bachelor’s Degree Schools in the Plains States Region list.
-NWU is a small private not-for-profit school located in the large city of Lincoln.
+Nebraska Wesleyan University came in at #8 in this year’s edition of the Best Social Work Bachelor’s Degree Schools in the Plains States Region ranking.
+NWU is a small private not-for-profit school located in the city of Lincoln.

 Read full report on Social Work at Nebraska Wesleyan University

-The College of Saint Scholastica did quite well in this year’s ranking of the best places for social work students to get a bachelor’s degree.
-It came in at #9 on the list.
+The College of Saint Scholastica came in at #9 in this year’s edition of the Best Social Work Bachelor’s Degree Schools in the Plains States Region ranking.
 Located in the small city of Duluth, St. Scholastica is a private not-for-profit college with a small student population.

 While working on their Bachelor's Degree, social work majors at St. Scholastica accumulate an average of around $31,553 in student debt.